 Like all of us, second hand buyers don’t like wasting time or money.
 A few extra minutes taking photos from all angles, and including condition, measurements, features and blemishes in the description, saves lots of pre-visit questions from potential buyers.
 Your ad will also be found, clicked or skipped on the words you use in the headline and description.
 For example: ‘Kids Bike’ may be better as ‘Southern Star 20” Girls Bike, 7 Gears, Excellent Condition’.
 Include plenty of searchable keywords, categories and filters to make your ad easy to find.

 Gumtree – One of Australia’s largest secondhand buy/sell platforms.
 Simple to use on desktop and/or the mobile/tablet app.
 Ads are mostly free but you can pay for extra perks.
 Now owned by Ebay.

-eBay – Moving slowly to new items but still a massive market for used goods.
-Ebay takes a commission of the total sale price, currently 10.9%, which tends to remove really low budget items.
+eBay – Moving slowly to new items but still a big market for used goods.
+Ebay takes a commission of the total sale price, currently 10.9%, which tends to remove lower priced items.